Link Prediction using Embedded Knowledge Graphs: Related Work

-Recently, different studies~\cite{gardner2014incorporating,neelakantan2015compositional,GuuMiLi15,neelakantan2015compositional,PTransE2015EMNLP,das2016chains,wang2016learning,KristinaQu16} demonstrate the importance for models to incorporate multi-step relation paths during training.
+Recently, several studies~\cite{gardner2014incorporating,neelakantan2015compositional,GuuMiLi15,neelakantan2015compositional,PTransE2015EMNLP,das2016chains,wang2016learning,KristinaQu16, jain2016question, DeepPath} have demonstrated the importance of models incorporating multi-step paths through sequences of triples during training.
 Learning from multi-step relations injects the structured relationships between triples into the model.
-However, this also poses a technical challenge of considering exponential numbers of multi-step relationships.
-Prior approaches address this issue by designing path-mining algorithms \citep{PTransE2015EMNLP} or considering all possible paths using a dynamic programming algorithm with the restriction of using linear or bi-linear models only~\citep{KristinaQu16}. \citet{neelakantan2015compositional} and \citet{das2016chains} use an RNN to model the multi-step relationships over a set of random walk paths on the observed triplets. \citet{ToutanovaCh15} shows the effectiveness of using simple node and link features that encode structured information on FB15k and WN18.
-In our work, the \modelname/ outperforms prior results and shows that multi-step relation paths can be captured and jointly trained with the model without explicitly designing relation paths on the observed triplets.
+However, this also poses the technical challenge of considering exponential numbers of multi-step relationships.
+Prior approaches addressed this issue by designing path-mining algorithms \citep{PTransE2015EMNLP} or considering all possible paths using a dynamic programming algorithm with the restriction of using linear or bi-linear models only~\citep{KristinaQu16}. \citet{neelakantan2015compositional} and \citet{das2016chains} use an RNN to model multi-step relationships over a set of random walk paths on the observed triples. \citet{ToutanovaCh15} shows the effectiveness of using simple node and link features that encode structured information on FB15k and WN18. \citet{DeepPath} and \citet{das2017go} use RL to traverse a knowledge graph in symbolic space, which can be viewed as an example of a human-designed sampling procedure over a knowledge graph.

-Studies such as \citep{RYMM13} show that incorporating textual information can further improve the KBC tasks.
-It would be interesting to incorporate the information outside the knowledge bases in our model in the future.

-{\bf Neural Frameworks} Sequence-to-sequence models \citep{sutskever2014sequence,cho2014learning} have shown to be successful in many applications such as machine translation and conversation modeling~\citep{SGABJMNGD15}.
-While sequence-to-sequence models are powerful, recent work has shown the necessity of incorporating an external memory to perform inference in simple algorithmic tasks~\citep{GravesWaDa14,GWRHDGCGRAo16}.

-Compared \generalmodelname/ to Memory Networks (MemNN)~\citep{WestonChBo14,key_value_memnn_emnlp16} and Neural Turing Machines (NTM) \citep{GravesWaDa14,GWRHDGCGRAo16}, the biggest difference between our model and the existing frameworks is the controller and the use of the global memory.
-We follow \citet{Reasonet16} for using a controller module to dynamically perform a multi-step inference depending on the complexity of the input.
-MemNN and NTM explicitly store inputs (such as graph definition, supporting facts) in the memory.
-In contrast, in \generalmodelname/, we do not explicitly store all the observed inputs in the global memory.
-Instead, we directly operate on the global memory, which stores the structured relationships of a knowledge graph implicitly.
-During training, we randomly initialize the memory and update the memory jointly with the controller with respect to task-specific objectives via back-propagation, instead of explicitly defining memory write operations as in NTM.